qmk/qmk_firmware/docs/other_vscode.md

 1. Head to [VS Code](https://code.visualstudio.com/) and download the installer
 2. Run the installer

 This part is super simple.
-However, there is some configuration that we need to do to make things are configured correctly.
+However, there is some configuration that we need to do to ensure things are configured correctly.

 ### Configuring VS Code